-In fact, contrary to reassuring commentary and distractions in the mass media, man-made climate change could become our evolutionary endgame.
+In fact, contrary to reassuring commentary and distractions of the mass media, man-made climate change could become our evolutionary endgame.

 Humans are one among many social animal species on Earth, closely related to other primates.
 Our unique social behaviour evolved about 200,000 years ago, when our ancestors consisted of sparse populations of hunter-gatherers.
-Evolutionary psychology has established the powerful influence of instinct and behavioral genetics on human behaviour.
+Evolutionary psychology has established the powerful influence of instinct and genetics on human behavior.
 It also shows that we are not automatons driven by ‘genetic determinism’.
 The most important human evolutionary adaptation is our ‘phenotypic plasticity’.
-This means we have evolved the ability to vary responses according to circumstances, to learn from experience, and to recognize and exploit opportunities as they arise.
-Although humans are innately aggressive, this trait can be modified.
+We have evolved the ability to vary responses according to circumstances, to learn from experience, and to recognize and exploit opportunities as they arise.
+Although we are innately aggressive, the trait can be modified.
 For example, hyper-aggressive Mongol tribes changed to a non-violent Buddhist society in a few generations.
-The capacity for rapid learning and transformation is, now more than ever, essential for the survival of our species.
+The capacity for rapid learning and transformation is, more than ever, essential for the survival of our species.

 If people begin to act with genuine compassion for every one, we can still protect each other and the natural environment.
 This is much easier than having to adapt to the severe and incomprehensible environmental conditions projected for the future.

 Altruism and religion are also instinctual human behaviours .
 Our closest genetic relatives, chimpanzees, hunt cooperatively, share food and practice adoption.
 In humans, reciprocal altruism is a genetically-encoded cooperative instinct.
 It makes our complex social systems possible.
-A mirror neuron system in the brain creates ‘virtual understanding’ of others actions or intentions, providing the basis for imitation, language acquisition, empathy and altruism.
+The mirror neuron system in the brain creates ‘virtual understanding’ of others actions or intentions, providing the basis for imitation, language acquisition, empathy and altruism.
 From a biological viewpoint, the function of ethical behaviour is to protect the human species and its genetic material.
-We experience deep emotion around this fundamental human instinct and transpersonal goal:
+We experience deep emotion around this transpersonal human instinct: